DISCLAIMER: Links in this post may contain affiliate links. Please read our disclosure policy here.

 #3.
 The intelligent investor by Benjamin Graham – he teaches you to keep emotions under control and invest like an intelligent individual.
 No high IQ needed, or inside information or luck.
 You can’t ignore that some of his disciples have shown the possibilities when you put it all together.
 Like who you said?
 Nothing more than Warren Buffett who says this is the best book in investing ever written by far.
 Mr. Buffett is currently the 3rd richest person in the world with over $80 billion dollars.

 #4.
 The millionaire next door – opened my eyes to the possibility that anyone with any type of income sources can get to where they want if they so desire.
 No high income is needed because everything comes down to your spending and savings habits.
-Shows you a simple formula to measure your wealth!
+It shows you a simple formula to measure your wealth!
 Now, you will instantly know if you are ahead of the game or not.
 Are you a PAW, AAW or UAW?

 #5.
 Rich Dad Poor Dad by Robert Kiyosaki – has expanded my knowledge to immense proportions.
-In summary, Robert’s real dad (poor dad) and his best friends dad (rich dad), shaped his life with the way they see money and investing.
+In summary, Robert’s real dad (poor dad) and his best friend’s dad (rich dad), shaped his life with the way they see money and investing.
 You don’t need big degrees or high incomes to be rich.
 You just need financial literacy about money and how the rich make money work for them and not the other way around.

-I’m telling you, if you start with this 5 books, you will be way ahead of 80% of individuals I know because no one wants to read.
+I’m telling you, if you start with these 5 books, you will be way ahead of 80% of individuals I know because no one wants to read.
 If you feel like one of those too, let me show you a trick; read 10 pages every night before you jump into bed.
 For example, the millionaire next door is 270 pgs, at 10 pgs per night you will finish it in 27 days.
 Just under a month, you will have new knowledge that if applied, you can start your own road to wealth.

 Knowledge is power, only if put into action.
 You can know it all, but if you don’t start, it just goes to waste.
-Don’t be one of those 10 years from now saying, only if would have started earlier.
+Don’t be one of those 10 years from now saying, only if it would have started earlier.

 I’m glad I didn’t wait that long but still would have loved to have all this knowledge when in college.
 My life would have been even better than what it is right now, which is not bad at all.
 I mean, I just doubled my wealth in 2 years and 8 months.